-EGN is in the process of being converted to 66/22kV operation.
-Presently serves as 33kV ripple injection to 66kV.
-MTV 66/33 does not have any distribution voltages present and EGN is being converted to supply 22kV and 33kV.
-MTV 66/33 normally supplies MVN, MHT, MON33, and can back-feed MSM.
-TIN has a 22/11kV transformer present, but it is not loaded under normal conditions.
+EGN has been converted to 20 MVA 66/22 kV operation while continuing to provide 33 kV ripple injection to 66 kV.
+MTV 66/22 also provides 33 kV via a 22/33 kV step up transformer and EGN supplies 33 kV for ripple injection and is 22 kV for serving load.

+MTV 66/33/22 normally supplies MVN, MHT, MON33, and can back-feed MSM.

+Ashburton (ASH)

+General: 16MW

+Industrial: 4.0MW

-Ashburton (ASH) General: 16MW Industrial: 4.0MW Irrigation: 1.1MW
+Irrigation: 1.1MW

 This site used to be Transpower's supply point into Ashburton.
 The site is expansive and well fenced.
 The 66kV switchyard is well laid out, easily maintained, and has new equipment (2016-2019).
-The 66/11kV transformers are new (2019).
+Two 10/20MVA 66/11kV transformers are new (2019).
 The main building dates from the late 1940s but was extended in 2003 to accommodate two 11kV switchrooms.
 The 11kV load is served from two 11kV switchboards.
 All protection uses numeric relays.
 Full SCADA functionality exists.
 An old 25 tonne gantry crane has recently been removed to eliminate seismic risk.
 During 2020, the opportunity to increase building strength to Importance Level 4 (IL4) was taken during internal alterations.
 The site currently supplies 60% of urban Ashburton and some outlying areas.
 The load has a winter peak consisting almost entirely of residential dwellings.
-Northtown zone substation offers additional switched firm capacity.
+Northtown and Lagmhor zone substations offer additional switched firm capacity.
 Total switched firm capacity matches load.
 Fibre connected.